radrow/dlstalk-coq/README.md

-In the [`Presentation`](theories/Presentation.v) module (also available as [HTML](html/DlStalk.Presentation.html)) you will find a `Check`-list of references to all theorems, lemmas, definitions and notations referred in the paper.
-The file also briefly explains selected technicalities.
+In the [`Presentation`](theories/Presentation.v) module (also available as [HTML](html/DlStalk.Presentation.html)) you will find a `Check`-list of references to all theorems, lemmas, definitions and notations mentioned in the paper.
+The file also briefly explains selected technicalities of the mechanisation.
 Note that some of them have been edited in the submission for readability; the less obvious simplifications have been proven equivalent in the [`PresentationCompat`](theories/PresentationCompat.v) module.